-- AREA OF CONSIDERATION: Cooperating Country National Personal Service Contractor (CCNPSC).
+- AREA OF CONSIDERATION: All interested applicants.
+Cooperating Country National Personal Service Contractor (CCNPSC).
 Cooperating country national means an individual who is a cooperating country citizen or a non-cooperating country citizen lawfully admitted for permanent residence in the cooperating country.

 - MINIMUM QUALIFICATIONS REQUIRED FOR THIS POSITION

-- LANGUAGE: Level IV English and Amharic ability (fluent) is required.
+- LANGUAGE: Level IV (fluent) in English and Amharic

 - EVALUATION AND SELECTION FACTORS

 The following evaluation factors for evaluating applications are established.
 The Technical Evaluation Committee will establish the competitive range/cut-off points per the evaluation factors listed below.
 Applicants are encouraged to provide a narrative for each selection criteria listed below in this section.
 This information will be used for evaluating and scoring each criterion.
-The TEC will conduct interviews with all offerors in the competitive range and provide the final rating and ranking of the offerors based on the interview and the CO must consider findings from the reference checks as part of the responsibility determination.
+The TEC will conduct interviews with all offerors in the competitive range and provide the final rating and ranking of the offerors based on the interview.
+The CO will consider findings from the reference checks as part of the responsibility determination.
 Be sure to include your name and the solicitation number at the top of each page.

 - PRESENTING AN OFFER